Travel Insurance FAQ

 How can I purchase travel insurance from Aviva?

 You may purchase travel insurance online or through our intermediaries.

 Do you have any age limits?

 We do not have any age limit for adults.
-We cover children from 0 to 18 years old or up to 23 years old if they are not married and studying full-time in a recognized institute.
+Under Family package, we cover children up to 18 years old or up to 23 years old if they are not married and studying full-time in a recognized institute.

 Who underwrites your insurance?

 Aviva Travel insurance is underwritten by Aviva Ltd.